tbedford/Website-Test/source/articles/stdout-utf-8-nastiness.md

 # Stdout was a bad, bad boy

+Summary: Sometimes an application may open `stdout` with ASCII encoding, rather than UTF-8.

 There's two statements you hear bandied about with Python 3:

 1. Python uses Unicode for all strings!